Movement (clockwork): Mechanical movements

 The timekeeping element, either a pendulum or a balance wheel.
-It swings back and forth, with a precisely constant time interval between each swing, called the beat.
-A pendulum movement has a pendulum hangar usually attached to a sturdy support on the back, from which the pendulum is suspended and a fork which gives the pendulum impulses.
-The oscillator always has some means for adjusting the rate of the clock.
-Pendulums usually have an adjustment nut under the bob, while balance wheels have a regulator lever on the balance spring.
+It swings back and forth, with a consistent and precise time interval between each swing, called the beat.
+A pendulum movement has a pendulum hangar.
+This is usually attached to a sturdy support on the back, from which the pendulum is suspended and a fork which gives the pendulum impulses.
+The oscillator always includes the means to adjust the rate of the clock.
+Pendulums are usually fitted with an adjustment nut under the bob, while balance wheels have a regulator lever on the balance spring.